mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 Update the app on your mobile device and check that you can navigate between the List and Detail pages by tapping on a launch.

-> **DON'T FORGET**
+> **WARNING**
 >
-> You just added the `nsRouterLink` attribute directive to the Upcoming Launches template, so don't forget to add it to the Past Launches list.
+> You just added the `nsRouterLink` attribute directive to the Past Launches template, but didn't add it to the upcoming launches.
+This was on purpose.
+In the spirit of time, we won't be showing the details of upcoming launches, because they change often and would require additional coding.
+So, we're keeping it simple and are only showing the details of past launches.

 This concludes the exercise.
 In the next exercise, you'll learn how to access the `id` variable of the `/detail` route.